adafruit/circuitpython-weekly-newsletter/_drafts/template.md

 - [ ] All images 550w max only
 - [ ] Link "View this email in your browser."

-Updated 2023-07-19 remove Add CircuitPython Parsec GitHub link - Paul
+Updated 2023-07-28 - minor copyedits, events tweaks

 News Sources